PerformanC/FastLink/README.md

 ## About

-FastLink is a NodeJs Lavalink client, with a low-level representation of the Lavalink API, with a simple and easy-to-use API.
+FastLink is a low-level [Node.js](https://nodejs.org) Lavalink client, with a simple and easy-to-use API.
+It is made to be fast and lightweight.

-Able to be installed in most NodeJs versions, and with low memory usage, FastLink is a good choice for your Discord bot.

-## Minimum requirements

-- NodeJs 13 or higher (ES6 requirements)
-- Lavalink v4.0.0 or higher

-## Recommended requirements

-- NodeJs 18 or higher
-- NodeLink

 ## Installation

-You can install FastLink through npm:
+FastLink is both available on [npm](https://npmjs.com) and GitHub Packages.
+Here's how to install it from npm:

 ```bash
 $ npm i @performanc/fastlink
 ```

-And that's it, you'll be able to use FastLink in your project.
+## Usage

+### Minimum requirements

+- Node.js 14 or higher
+- Lavalink v4

+### Recommended requirements

+- NodeJs 18 or higher
+- NodeLink

-## Example
+### Example

 ```js
 import FastLink from '@performanc/fastlink'